mmore500/waves/blog/_posts/2020-06-03-education-blogpost.md

 My mentor- Acacia- and I both have an interest in pedagogy.
 This led us to conduct a case study involving both participants and mentors in WAVES.
 (I know, very meta!)
 Using surveys and Zoom interviews, I got to know a group of brilliant scientists- learning how everyone’s unique backgrounds and identities led them to their career path, and being given valuable advice along the way.

-Our case study is still in progress- in fact, there will be more interviews to conduct and audio to transcribe come next week.
+Our case study is still in progress- in fact, there will be more interviews to conduct and audio to transcribe next week.
 For now, I’d like to share some nuggets of wisdom I’ve learned from interviewing the wonderful people involved in WAVES.